|Nutrition Facts (per serving)|

-Heat the butter in a medium saucepan over medium heat just to melt.
+Heat the butter in a medium saucepan over medium heat until it is just melted.

 Place the top portion of the double boiler over the bottom of the double boiler containing simmering water.
 Make sure that the simmering water is not touching the bottom of the pan with the egg mixture.
 Whisk constantly.

 Turn off the heat and add 4 ice cubes to the bottom of the double boiler to cool the hot water a little.

 If at any time the sauce looks as if it is about to break, remove the pan and continue whisking to cool it down or whisk in 1 teaspoon cold water.